vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

 To use an **external domain** for your **FastStore + VTEX** website, you'll need to:

  - Set up your external DNS provider to point your custom domain to your VTEX website.
-Custom domains can be purchased from any **domain registrar**.
+Custom domains can be purchased from any **domain register**.
  - Configure your custom domains in **VTEX Account Management**.
  - Associate your custom domains with your **FastStore** project.